 Obtaining U.S. citizenship through naturalization offers many benefits and important responsibilities.
 For example, only U.S. citizens can vote in federal elections and serve on a jury.
-As a U.S. citizen, you can get priority for sponsoring certain family members to come to the United States.
 You can also apply for certain federal jobs and become eligible for certain federal benefits, grants, and scholarships.
 Finally, if your children are under 18 years of age and are lawful permanent residents when you naturalize, they may automatically acquire citizenship.